nils1605/nils1605/README.md

 - 👋 Hi, I’m @nils1605
 - 👀 I’m interested in ...making projects using java
-- 🌱 I’m currently studying ...BCA final year
+- 🌱 I’m currently studying ...MCA final year
 - 💞️ I’m looking to collaborate on ...the IT companies
 - 📫 How to reach me ...